-During the neck lift procedure, Dr. Rankin or Dr. Dev improves the contour of the neck by removing excess fat and loose skin.
+During the neck lift procedure, Dr. Rankin, Dr. Dev or Dr. Bauermeister improves the contour of the neck by removing excess fat and loose skin.
 The doctor may also tighten loose or weakened neck muscles.
 After the procedure, patients are given a compression garment to wear that helps to reduce swelling and stabilize the neck during the healing process.

 Ear Surgery (Otoplasty)

 Our surgeons can perform otoplasty, or ear surgery, to set protruding ears back closer to the head or to reduce the size of large ears.
 Ear surgery can improve a person’s appearance by making the ears more proportionate to the head.
 Since the ears must be fully developed before otoplasty can be performed, it is usually recommended that patients be at least 5 or 6 years of age before undergoing surgery.

 Ear surgery is typically performed under sedation or local anesthesia and usually involves making a small incision at the back of the ear, through which the cartilage is reshaped.
 After surgery, the ears are carefully protected with a bandage that wraps around the head.
 During the healing process, it is vital that the ears be protected from contact.
 Therefore, contact sports should be avoided for at least a month.

 Most commonly used to enhance the chin and cheek areas, facial implants can lend a better sense of balance and proportion to a person’s face.
 They are also popular with patients who are undergoing facelift surgery and would like to enhance facial contours that over time have lost volume.